 - Multiple parties.
-Rather than have a single IT team developing a solution for a single business, within a M&A project there are at least two businesses, two IT teams, two business testing teams.
-Hence the programme manager has a major task to bring these parties, with their own agendas and concerns, together to deliver a major change.
+Rather than have a single IT team developing a solution for a single business, within an M&A project, there are at least two businesses, two IT teams, and two business testing teams.
+Hence the programme manager has a significant task to bring these parties, with their agendas and concerns, together to deliver a substantial change.

 - Scope.
 Rather than focus on a specific business need or a single technology implementation, an M&A IT project will generally mean an entire IT infrastructure will need to be assessed and moved into a new environment.
-This company-wide scope impacts the entire project workforce – the team will need expertise across all technologies, and multiple changes will be required across many services at simultaneously.
-Therefore, the wide scope of simultaenous change can complicate the initiative.
+This company-wide scope impacts the whole project workforce – the team will need expertise across all technologies, and multiple changes will be required across many services simultaneously.
+Therefore, the broad scope of simultaneous change can complicate the initiative.

 - Deadline.
-The deadline may often be set before a full IT assessment takes place, as the deadline will be driven by the business owners.
-With public awareness and a deadline in place the pressure internally to keep to this deadline will be high.
-If the project slips the joint IT team may lose confidence in the programme.
+The deadline may often be set before a full IT assessment, as the business owners will drive the deadline.
+However, with public awareness and a deadline in place, the pressure internally to keep to this deadline will be high.
+If the project slips, the joint IT team may lose confidence in the programme.

 - Transformation and Synergy options.
-During the Due Diligence stage the services will be assessed based on some of the assumptions that were made during the early stages of the M&A deal.
-During this assessment IT services may be nominated for decommission, “lift and shift”, transformation or synergetic change.
-It may be the case that the M&A deal assumes some cost savings based on the amalgamation of shared services such as finance and HR.
-Or during the M&A programme there is an opportunity to transform some of the underlying technology platform(s).
+During the Due Diligence stage, the services will be assessed based on assumptions made during the early stages of the M&A deal.
+IT services may be nominated during this assessment for decommissioning, “lift and shift” transformation or synergetic change.
+For example, it may be the case that the M&A deal assumes some cost savings based on the amalgamation of shared services such as finance and HR.
+Or during the M&A programme, there is an opportunity to transform some of the underlying technology platform(s).